dishadass/Maximum-Clique---SAT-solver/SATproj_DASS/README.md

   ```text
   e u v
   ```
   where 1 ≤ u, v ≤ n.
-The graph is assumed to be:
-  - **undirected**: the edge {u, v} is the same as {v, u},
-  - **simple**: no self-loops (`u = v` lines are ignored) and no multiple edges.

 - **Clique size parameter** k (for the decision version)
   Given on the command line via:
   ```bash
   -k K
   ```
   with the intended range 1 ≤ k ≤ n.
-  The script interprets this as: “find a clique of exactly size k”.
-  If `k` is omitted, the script starts from k = 1 and increases k until UNSAT is reached (maximum clique search).
+  If `k` is omitted, the script starts from k = 1 and increases k until UNSAT is reached.